 Yet, the longer I was in the pit, the clearer I understood the value of this very negative experience.

-Yes, we were robbed and lost millions of dollars, but at the end of the day,
+Yes, we were robbed and lost tens of millions of dollars, but at the end of the day,

 I choose not to be a victim.